rasjones/Flowplayer-DevKit/flash/controls/trunk/README.txt

 -----
 Fixes:
 - Play/pause button was left in wrong state when started playing after a stop() call or a stop button click
+- The tooltip texts are not treated as HTML any more.
+This way you can have labels like '<play>'

 3.2.3
 -----